-The OIG also noted the facility generally complied with many of the performance indicators related to women's health, including requirements for clinical oversight of the women's health program and follow-up care when indicated.
-However, the OIG noted concerns with tracking data related to cervical cancer screenings and communicating abnormal results to patients that warranted recommendations for improvement.
+The OIG found compliance with many of the performance indicators, including requirements for a designated women veterans program manager, clinical oversight of the women's health program, tracking of data related to cervical cancer screenings, and follow-up care when indicated.
+The OIG noted a concern with the Women Veterans Health Committee lacking radiology and laboratory representation in its membership.